 There is no way to check the condition of the foundation of an Amsterdam house, except by opening up the floor and digging into the ground, a costly undertaking.
 Sometimes an investigation has already been done.
 The council of Amsterdam keeps record of these investigations and save the reports for future reference.
 If you ever buy a house in Amsterdam, make sure you check with council.
 And check the walls for cracks.

-3. Rotting of the wooden poles
+Reason 3.
+Rotting of the wooden poles

-4. Adding extra floors on top
+Reason 4.
+Adding extra floors on top

 Wy are houses in Amsterdam leaning forward?

 It was not only a custom.
-Until the beginning of the 19th century, construction regulations in Amsterdam specifically stated that all houses need to lean forward.
+Until the beginning of the 19th century, construction regulations stated that all houses needed to lean forward.
 It even stated by how much.
 Houses on corners needed to lean forward on both ‘open’ sides.
 In Dutch this is called ‘op de vlucht bouwen’.
 So why was it obligatory to build ‘leaning houses’?

 Reason 1.
 It was a remainder from the Medieval leaning house

 In Medieval times, all over Europe, all houses were made out of wood.
 These timber framed buildings had an upper floor larger than the size of the floor below.
 This technique is called jettying.
-(Dutch: overstek)
+(In Dutch: overstek).

 The fires of 1452

 After a large fire in 1452 destroyed a huge part of the wooden houses in Amsterdam, new houses were as much as possible constructed with bricks.
 But this didnt mean the way of constructing a house was much different.
 The traditional construction guild of Amsterdam kept the tradition of building leaning houses.

-3. It just looks good
+Reason 3.
+It just looks good

 It might sound silly, but it’s quite probable that the houses of Amsterdam lean forward because their owners wanted to show off their fancy facade.
 The wealth and glory of the Amsterdam canal house is mostly found in the upper part of the facade.
 After all, that’s where the gable is.
 When the house is leaning forward, you can see those decorations much better.